openharmony/third_party_icu/docs/userguide/dev/index.md

 License & terms of use: http://www.unicode.org/copyright.html
 -->

-# Contributors
+# Development

-Top-level page for topics for contributors to ICU.
+Top-level page for topics for ICU developers.
 See the subpages listed below for
 details:

 [Coding Guidelines](codingguidelines.md)